eclipsesource/tabris-js-docs/docs/3.0/selector.md

 ).children(TextView).set({left: 23});
 ```

-This will modify the first two children of the given composite.
+This will modify the first two children of the given composite sicne these are `TextView` instances.

 ### Composite#find